The Mission of the Autism Project

-The Autism Project's mission is to demonstrate for school personnel and parents how to design and implement appropriate school-based programs for Mississippi students who have been determined to be eligible to receive special education services in the category of autism.
+The Autism Project's mission is to demonstrate for school personnel and parents how to design and implement appropriate school-based programs for students with Autism Spectrum Disorder.

 Primary Activities in Support of the Autism Project's Mission

 (a) provide direct service provision to students with Autism Spectrum Disorder and

 Autism Project staff has conducted trainings within the space they occupy at Long Beach Middle School and elsewhere in the state for aspiring and practicing educators, parents, and members of the general public who are interested in learning about school-based programming for students with Autism Spectrum Disorder.

 Trainings can be designed to meet the needs of a broad range of school personnel and parents, including general and special education teachers (grades Preschool - 12) and personnel who provide related services to students with autism and other developmental disabilities.

 The Autism Project also serves as an appropriate placement for university and community college students who must complete coursework that includes a student teaching assignment, practicum experience, or externship.

 Direct service provision to students with Autism Spectrum Disorder

 During the 2016-2017 school year, Autism Project staff will operate classrooms at the Autism Demonstration School, which is a school for students with Autism Spectrum Disorder in which relevant evidence-based practices are demonstrated.
 Students with Autism Spectrum Disorder, ages 3-9 on or before September 1, may be considered for placement in these classrooms.